jwhite37/csc253Midterm/README.md

              26 RETURN_VALUE
 ```

-Notice that the first bytecode (`0 LOAD_CONST`) loads an code object in.
-What
-gets loaded is the code object of the `add` function in the python source.

-The disassembled bytecode of that code object is:
+The disassembled bytecode of the code object on line 1 above is:
 ```
           0 LOAD_FAST           0 (0)
           3 LOAD_FAST           1 (1)